atomiv/atomiv.github.io/content/_framework/recruitment/overview.md

 * Soft skills (what personal characteristics will be important in being successful)
 * Motivation (why they want to make this change)

-See the [template](https://atomiv.org/templates/recruitment/profile) for defining an ideal profile here
+See the [template](https://atomiv.org/templates/recruitment/profile) for defining an ideal profile.

 <!-- Ideal vs good enough, how do you know when to stop looking (maybe in another section), indicators which one is suitable in which cases -->